-Arash Hadipour Niktarash provides evidence-based methods for improving digestion naturally
+Arash Hadipour Niktarash MD provides evidence-based methods for improving digestion naturally

 - Intake real food: People feel that a typical western diet, which is high in saturated fat, refined carbs, and food additives, is linked to risks of digestive disorder.
 Food additives like salt, glucose, and other chemicals, contribute to increased inflammation.
 Moreover, it leads to leaky gut conditions.